DianCh/numpy-deep-learning/README.md

 │   └── mnist-784
 ```

 If you prefer to put data elsewhere, you can also achieve that by setting `NDL_DATA_ROOT` environment variable.
+If you are playing with other datasets, you might also want to include the preparing steps here.

 (Note: currently this vanilla framework doesn't support accumulating gradients of **multiple forward passes**; only the **last** forward pass will count.)